dapr/quickstarts/hello-kubernetes/README.md

 component.dapr.io "statestore" configured
 ```

-## Step 3 - Deploy the Node.js App with the Dapr Sidecar
+## Step 3 - Deploy the Node.js app with the Dapr sidecar

 ```
 kubectl apply -f ./deploy/node.yaml
 ```

-This will deploy our Node.js app to Kubernetes.
-The Dapr control plane will automatically inject the Dapr sidecar to our Pod.
+This will deploy the Node.js app to Kubernetes.
+The Dapr control plane will automatically inject the Dapr sidecar to the Pod.
 If you take a look at the ```node.yaml``` file, you will see how Dapr is enabled for that deployment:

 ```dapr.io/enabled: true``` - this tells the Dapr control plane to inject a sidecar to this deployment.

 ```dapr.io/app-id: nodeapp``` - this assigns a unique id or name to the Dapr application, so it can be sent messages to and communicated with by other Dapr apps.

-You'll also see the container image that we're deploying.
+You'll also see the container image that you're deploying.
 If you want to update the code and deploy a new image, see **Next Steps** section.

 This deployment provisions an External IP.
 Wait until the IP is visible: (may take a few minutes)